Our apps and App Store sandboxing rules

 We’re working on a one-time method that will be permanent, allowing you to simply back up and restore a license file, which is how it works for our direct customers.
 Once that method is ready, we’ll update these instructions.
 In the interim, we will not be providing individual licenses, as we don’t have any automated method of doing so.

-Here’s how the direct sales and App Store versions of our non-sandboxed Mac App Store apps (i.e. all but Name Mangler) compare…
+Here’s how the direct sales and App Store versions of our non-sandboxed Mac App Store apps (i.e. all but Leech and Name Mangler) compare…

 |App Name||App Store Version||Direct Version||Differences|